lucaskienast/Regression/README.md

 ## Elastic Net Regression
 Elastic Net produces a regression model that is penalized with both the L1-norm and L2-norm.
 The consequence of this is to effectively shrink coefficients (like in ridge regression) and to set some coefficients to zero (as in LASSO).

+## Multi Target Regression
+Multi Target (or Multi Output) regression are regression problems that involve predicting two or more numerical values given an input example.
+An example might be to predict a coordinate given an input, e.g. predicting x and y values.
+Another example would be multi-step time series forecasting that involves predicting multiple future time series of a given variable.
+Many machine learning algorithms are designed for predicting a single numeric value, referred to simply as regression.
+Some algorithms do support multioutput regression inherently, such as linear regression and decision trees.
+There are also special workaround models that can be used to wrap and use those algorithms that do not natively support predicting multiple outputs.

 ## References

 Abhigyan (2020) Understanding Polynomial Regression.
 Available at: https://medium.com/analytics-vidhya/understanding-polynomial-regression-5ac25b970e18 (Accessed: 25 August 2021)